ibm-cloud-docs/cloud-databases/howto-cbr.md

 {:important: .important}
 {:experimental: .experimental}

-This document outlines the process for using context-based restrictions to protect your {{site.data.keyword.databases-for}} resources.
+This document outlines the process for using context-based restrictions (CBR) to protect your {{site.data.keyword.databases-for}} resources.
 This process is not yet in production.
 Use this document to prepare your resources for context-based restrictions.{: experimental}

 # Protecting {{site.data.keyword.databases-for}} resources with context-based restrictions
 {: #cbr}

-Context-based restrictions give account owners and administrators the ability to define and enforce access restrictions for {{site.data.keyword.cloud}} resources based on the context of access requests.
-Access to {{site.data.keyword.databases-for}} resources can be controlled with context-based restrictions and identity and access management (IAM) policies.
+Context-based restrictions (CBR) give account owners and administrators the ability to define and enforce access restrictions for {{site.data.keyword.cloud}} resources based on the context of access requests.
+Access to {{site.data.keyword.databases-for}} resources can be controlled with CBR and identity and access management (IAM) policies.
 {: shortdesc}

 These restrictions work with traditional IAM policies, which are based on identity, to provide an extra layer of protection.
-Unlike IAM policies, context-based restrictions don't assign access.
-Context-based restrictions check that an access request comes from an allowed context that you configure.
-Since both IAM access and context-based restrictions enforce access, context-based restrictions offer protection even in the face of compromised or mismanaged credentials.
+Unlike IAM policies, CBRs don't assign access.
+CBRs check that an access request comes from an allowed context that you configure.
+Since both IAM access and CBRs enforce access, CBRs offer protection even in the face of compromised or mismanaged credentials.
 For more information, see [What are context-based restrictions](/docs/account?topic=account-context-restrictions-whatis).

 A user must have the Administrator role on the {{site.data.keyword.databases-for}} service to create, update, or delete rules.
-A user must also have either the Editor or Administrator role on the Context-based restrictions service to create, update, or delete network zones.
-A user with the Viewer role on the Context-based restrictions service can only add network zones to a rule.
+A user must also have either the Editor or Administrator role on the CBR service to create, update, or delete network zones.
+A user with the Viewer role on the CBRs service can only add network zones to a rule.
 {: note}

 Any {{site.data.keyword.cloudaccesstraillong_notm}} or audit log events generated come from the context-based restrictions service, not {{site.data.keyword.databases-for}}.
 For more information, see [Monitoring context-based restrictions](/docs/account?topic=account-cbr-monitor).